quantonganh/helix-wiki/External-binary-formatter-configuration.md

 https://github.com/patrickvane/shfmt

-The following has been tested:
+The following have been tested:

 ```toml
 [[language]]